snap-cloud/snapCloud/INSTALL.md

 # apt-get install luarocks
 ```

-Additional Lua packages you need for the Snap!Cloud to work properly are the Bcrypt module, used for secure password encryption, and the XML module, used to parse and build Snap<i>!</i> projects.
+Additional Lua packages you need for the Snap!Cloud to work properly are the Bcrypt module and the md5 module used for secure password encryption.
 You can use LuaRocks to install them all as root:

 ```
 # luarocks install lapis
-# luarocks install xml
 # luarocks install bcrypt
 # luarocks install md5
 # luarocks install luasec